steven430-ops/image-captioning-project/README.md

         features = self.encoder(images)
         outputs = self.decoder(features, captions)
         return outputs
-The model follows an encoder–decoder architecture, where a CNN extracts visual features from images and an LSTM generates captions sequentially based on those features.
+This model follows an encoder–decoder architecture, where a CNN extracts visual features from images and an LSTM generates captions sequentially based on those features.

 🏋️ Training with Teacher Forcing